aedart/athenaeum/docs/archive/next/etags/evaluator/extensions/range.md

 ## Applicable

-When the request method is `GET`, `Range` header are present, `If-Range` is NOT present, and the resource supports range requests.
+When the request method is `GET`, `Range` header is present, `If-Range` is NOT present, and the resource supports range requests.

 ## Condition